rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 ---

-## Step 3: Wait for Migration Completion
+## Step 3: Notify CNDA-HELP via email of your registration

 After registering:

-- Do not begin normal work in CNDA2 until the cutover date
-- Wait for the official migration announcement

-You will be notified when the system is ready for use.
-Your project access will be restored automatically at that time — no action is needed on your part except to register for an account.
+- Please email CNDA-HELP at cnda-help@wustl.edu to let us know you registered.
+- That will allow us to restore your project access.

 ---